IBM/get-your-java-microservice-up-and-running/workshop/README.md

 ### Additional resources

-[Here](BLOGS.md) are some blogs that describe how this project has been implemented.
+[Here](https://github.com/IBM/cloud-native-starter#documentation---kubernetes-and-microprofile) are some documentations of the project.